Estimating Racial Disparities When Race is Not Observed: Empirical Validation with the Voter File

 For example, using the estimates produced by the mixed BIRDiE model applied to party registration with block-level BISG estimates, the MAP prediction accuracy increases from 79.6\% with the input probabilities to 82.9\% with the updated probabilities.
 These increases are significantly larger than the differences in accuracy between BISG probabilities using different levels of geographic precision.

 The improvements are reflected in other accuracy measures as well.
-Figure \ref{fig:nc-roc} shows the accuracy of the predictions by race, as measured by the area under the receiver operating characteristic (ROC) curve.
-The updated probabilities are noticeably more accurate than the input probabilities for White and Black voters, about as accurate for Hispanic, Asian, and Native voters, and slightly less accurate for ``Other'' voters.
-Since White and Black voters together constitute the vast majority of the sample, these patterns translate to improvement in the logarithmic scores as well: the score for the input probabilities is --0.607, and this increases to --0.570 with the updated probabilities.
+Figure~\ref{fig-nc-roc} shows the accuracy of the predictions by race, as measured by the area under the receiver operating characteristic (ROC) curve.
+The updated probabilities are noticeably more accurate than the input probabilities for White and Black voters, about as accurate for Hispanic and Asian voters, and slightly less accurate for Native and ``Other'' voters for some geographic levels.